Identification of Causal Diffusion Effects Under Structural Stationarity: The Setup for Causal Diffusion Analysis

-Causal diffusion refers to a process in which an outcome of one unit influences an outcome of another unit over time \citep{shalizi2011homophily, vanderweele2012why}.
-This definition generalizes and formalizes the standard definition in political science \citep{simmons2005concept} and other social sciences, ``diffusion as the process by which prior adoption of a trait or practice in a population alters the probability of adoption for remaining non-adopters'' \citep[p.~325]{strang1991adding}.
-In this section, I first define the average causal diffusion effect and then describe challenges for its causal identification.
-Finally, I introduce a class of stationary causal directed acyclic graphs to represent the time-invariant nonparametric causal structure.
-I make use of this stationary causal DAG to develop a test of the no omitted confounders assumption in Section~\ref{sec:placebo} and a bias-corrected estimator in Section~\ref{sec:calibrate}.
+Causal diffusion, also known as peer and contagion effects, refers to a process in which an outcome of one unit influences an outcome of another unit over time \citep{shalizi2011homophily, vanderweele2012why}.
+This section introduces the setup for analyzing such causal diffusion.
+We define the average causal diffusion effect and then describe challenges for its identification.